-St. Vladimir Parish was started by Father Vladimir Tobin as an English Mission and you would feel right at home.
-St. Vladimir, our Patron Saint, the Prince of Kiev was instrumental in the conversion of that part of the world, Rus, to Orthodoxy, more than a thousand years ago?
-The Orthodox Church has been teaching about Jesus Christ for more than 2,000 years, and that it has not altered those incredible teachings?
+You may have heard that the Orthodox Church is strange, that it is foreign; you may think it caters to people who speak languages you don’t and won’t understand.
+You may even fear the Orthodox Church, after all it is Eastern.
+You’ve probably heard that it’s for Russians or Greeks or Ukrainians or Arabs.
+Would you believe it if I told you that St. Vladimir Orthodox Church has more English language speaking parishioners than any other language; it was started as an English Mission?
+And that you would feel right at home in St. Vladimir Orthodox Church?
+Did you know that St. Vladimir, our Patron Saint, the Prince of Kiev was instrumental in the conversion of that part of the world to Orthodoxy, more than a thousand years ago?
+Did you know that the Orthodox Church has been teaching about Jesus Christ for more than 2,000 years, and that it has not altered those incredible teachings?
 Frequently we get asked, “Do you believe in the Bible?”
 Our answer has to be, “Of course we do, Orthodox Christians wrote the New Testament!”
-Orthodox Christians wrote the Gospels, the Epistles, the Acts of the Apostles, and the great Revelation.
-The Orthodox Church (Orthodox meaning right believing) is the ancient and the modern Christian Church, which stretched and still stretches as far back as to St. Peter and St. Paul, and the other Disciples and Apostles, who, led by the Holy Spirit, traveled The Holy Land and far beyond.
+Orthodox Christians wrote the Gospels, the Epistles, the Acts of the Apostles and the great Revelation.
+The Orthodox Church (Orthodox meaning right believing) is the ancient and the modern Christian Church, which stretched and still stretches as far as St. Peter and St. Paul, and the other Disciples and Apostles, led by the Holy Spirit, travelled, and far beyond.

 The Orthodox Church may be more than 2000 years old, but we live now, by holding on to Traditional Christian teachings.
 We live in and are part of the 21st Century.
 Glory to God!

 It would be an adventure to visit St Vladimir Prince of Kiev church, and you would be welcome.
-We don’t criticize, we don’t judge, and there are lots of children.
+We don’t criticize, we don’t judge and there are lots of children.

 Saturday evening at 6pm we serve Vespers, which takes about an hour.
 Sunday 10am we serve Liturgy, which takes about two hours on a regular Sunday.
 The coffee time that follows lasts as long as people stay and chat, and eat, and drink tea and coffee.
-Our people love being in each others’ company so we don’t hurry away.
+Our people love being in each others’ company so they don’t hurry away.

 In Christ,